PeakIndicators/Getting-Started-On-Azure-ML/Documents/Automated-ML.md

 1. Navigate to the Models tab and see the algorithms (models) tested.
 By default, the models are ordered by metric score as they complete.

-2. select the Algorithm name of a completed model to explore its performance details.
+2. Select the Algorithm name of a completed model to explore its performance details.

 The following navigates through the Details and the Metrics tabs to view the selected model's properties, metrics, and performance charts.